How To Wash A String Mop Head (3 Quick Tricks)

 FAQs

-Q: Can I use bleach to clean my mop head?
+Q: Can I use bleach on my string mop head?